cunnie/writings/i_am_become_forever.md

 I think you get the point."

 "Yes, the brain moves around, but not by much.
-If we're going to play the weak-analogy game, here's mine:  It's like placing a pet sloth in a nearby tree &mdash; sure, he might move, but he's not gonna get far, and he'll be easy to find."
+If we're going to play the weak-analogy game, here's mine: It's like placing a pet sloth in a nearby tree — sure, he might move, but he's not gonna get far, and he'll be easy to find."

 "Finding _is_ the problem.
 Even if we keep the search with a 10&times; locus, the search field explodes.
 Remember that we're searching by volume, which is the